tahjholden/mp-basketball/README.md

 Supabase + n8n workflows for MPOS-Basketball MVP.

+### Actor to person refactor

+Older revisions of the schema used an `actor` table to store players and coaches.
+The current design consolidates everyone in a `person` table with related roles stored in `person_role` rows.

 ### Person table

 All participants live in a single `person` table.
 Player and coach details, such